fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/01_basic_structure/std_cout.md

 ### chaining

-One of the useful features of some operators is that they often can be chained one after another:
+One of the useful features of some operators is that they often can be chained one after another. `<<` can be chained like `+` in math expressions.

 ```c++
 #include <iostream>